 - Leaving cell phones on (must be turned off during lectures and away from classroom/labs)

 - Wearing headphones or ear plugs during lectures

-- Not paying attention during class by emailing, reading emails, text messaging, reading text messages, cell phone use, listening to music, use of Facebook, Twitter or other social media and surfing the internet while an instructor or professor is lecturing
+- Not paying attention during class by emailing, reading emails, text messaging, reading text messages, cell phone use, listening to music, sleeping in class, use of Facebook, Twitter or other social media and surfing the internet while an instructor or professor is lecturing

 - Disrupting other students by talking, laughing, and excessive movement in and out of classroom or making excessive noise in any fashion during lectures originating in one’s own or opposite campus